CodeKing95/CodeKing95/README.md

 • To further sharpen my skills, I also participated in a coding bootcamp, where I worked on real-world projects using React.js, TypeScript, AJAX, and Supabase.

 • You can check out my projects on GitHub.

+• I am looking for the right opportunity where I can advance further in the field of Software Development.

 • If you’re interested in learning more about my work or chatting about potential opportunities—let’s connect! 😊